 The best deal is from T-Mobile, which will give tablet users 200 MB of data per month for free just for activating a T-Mobile SIM in a device that T-Mobile recognizes as a tablet.

 Verizon is another good choice.
 Its lowest priced LTE mobile broadband plan is $15 for 300 MB, and it's only a 7 day plan.
 For $5 more you can get a full gigabyte of data, good for a month, for a tablet.
 And Verizon allows you to use your tablet as a mobile hotspot.
 However, you do need to use a Verizon tablet, prices start at $199.99 for a reconditioned Samsung Galaxy Tab 2 LTE.

-Here's a table comparing Verizon.
-AT&T and Sprint's prepaid tablet plans.
-Except for the 200 MB of free data deal, T-Mobile doesn't have separate tablet plans so I've included their prepaid mobile broadband plans, which can be used with tablets.
+Here's a table comparing Verizon, AT&T, T-Mobile, MetroPCS, Straight Tlalk and Sprint's prepaid tablet plans.
+Verizon and T-Mobile (except for the 200 MB of free data deal), don't have separate tablet plans so I've included their prepaid mobile broadband plans, which can be used with tablets.

 |$25||-||1 GB (90 day plan, no auto-renew)||4 GB 1||-||2 GB||-|

 |$30||-||3 GB (auto-renew required)||-||-||-||3 GB (auto renew optional)|

 |$50||5 GB (2 month plan)||5 GB (auto-renew required)||-||6 GB||5 GB||7 GB (auto-renew required)|